 Alliance of Wound Care Stakeholders

-In addition to the efforts taken on by the Society, we have also enjoyed success through our membership in the Alliance of Wound Care Stakeholders (The Alliance).
-The Alliance is a nonprofit, multidisciplinary, trade association of physician medical specialty societies and clinical associations whose mission is to promote quality care and access to products and services for people with wounds through effective advocacy and educational outreach in the regulatory, legislative and public arenas.
-Through the Alliance, the Society is able to comment and follow government regulations on multiple fronts and directly impact policy decisions.
-Recent updates include:
+In addition to the efforts taken on by the Society we have also enjoyed success through our membership in the Alliance of Wound Care Stakeholders (The Alliance).
+The Alliance of Wound Care Stakeholders is a nonprofit multidisciplinary trade association of physician medical specialty societies and clinical associations whose mission is to promote quality care and access to products and services for people with wounds through effective advocacy and educational outreach in the regulatory, legislative and public arenas.
+Through the Alliance WOCN is able to comment and follow government regulations on multiple fronts and directly impact policy decisions.
+A review of 2019 activities includes: